iShares MSCI Germany ETF (NYSEARCA:EWG) Reaches New 12-Month High – Should You Buy?

-iShares MSCI Germany ETF (NYSEARCA:EWG – Get Free Report)’s stock price reached a new 52-week high during trading on Thursday .
-The company traded as high as $44.50 and last traded at $44.5560, with a volume of 6196 shares traded.
-The stock had previously closed at $44.05.
+Shares of iShares MSCI Germany ETF (NYSEARCA:EWG – Get Free Report) hit a new 52-week high during trading on Wednesday .
+The company traded as high as $45.36 and last traded at $44.1850, with a volume of 455 shares changing hands.
+The stock had previously closed at $44.04.

 iShares MSCI Germany ETF Stock Performance